famndox/P4-James-Angels/README.md

 * <img src="Resources/Images/scratch_acc.png"/><img src="Resources/Images/scratch_one_step.png"/>
 SCRATCH_FOLK was an attempt to modify the RNN training loop and use the largest dataset, which yielded the same result.
 * <img src="Resources/Images/tbd.png"/>
-In SCRATCHING, we’re fitting our Grimm dataset into Andrej Karpathy (@karpathy) Minimal character-level Vanilla RNN model, which was what the first tutorial was ultimately based on.
+In SCRATCHING, we’re fitting our Grimm dataset into <a href='https://gist.github.com/karpathy/d4dee566867f8291f086'>Andrej Karpathy's Minimal character-level Vanilla RNN</a> model, which was what the first tutorial was ultimately based on.
 Scratching_folk was the same attempt using the more substantial training set.
 The generation results of this model are still nonsense, but at least some of our keywords are showing up consistently.
 * <img src="Resources/Images/sing_f_850k.png"/>
 * <img src="Resources/Images/sing_f_900k.png"/>